nidak7/mission-critical-ims-assignment-2026-04-30/README.md

 - Structured incident and RCA data are stored in SQLite.
 - Raw signal payloads are stored separately as JSONL files.
 - The repository is public and includes the code, config, and build scripts needed to run the project.
-- The submission PDF can be generated with `python docs/generate_submission_pdf.py "Your Name"`.